epot/play-silhouette-angular-typescript.g8/src/main/g8/README.md

    ```
    npm install
    ```
- * configure the social providers by putting client id and secrets in your environment (see silhouette.conf to know the exact syntax).
+ * configure the social providers:
+   * by putting client id and secrets in your environment (see silhouette.conf to know the exact syntax).
 For instance it is GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET for Google.
+   * and by setting the correct values in your webpack configuration (`app-ui/webpack/webpack.config.dev.js` for local dev, and `app-ui/webpack/webpack.config.prod.js` for production).
+I did not find a way to avoid this duplication unfortunately.
  * run "sbt start" from this sample root folder

-If you want to deploy this to Heroku, then you need to update `app-ui/webpack/webpack.config.prod.js` with correct variables.
-I did not find a way to avoid this duplication unfortunately.

 ## Documentation